-The Enrollment Services Records Office is responsible for initial setup prior to running the jobs to create the registration time tickets.
+The Registrar's Office is responsible for initial setup prior to running the jobs to create time tickets.
 The time tickets process is run against all active, new, returning, and recently graduated students.
 For new and returning students, a SGASTDN record must exist with an effective term equal to the registration term.

 The process begins by putting students into groups as follows:

 Priority students are assigned to the priority registration group.
 Priority students are identified as follows: